if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * `Transform controllerPoint` - The point on the controller where the grab was initiated.
-   * `GameObject currentGrabbedObject` - The object that is currently being grabbed.
+   * `GameObject currentGrabbedObject` - The GameObject that is currently being grabbed.
-   * `GameObject currentGrabbingObject` - The object that is currently doing the grabbing.
+   * `GameObject currentGrabbingObject` - The GameObject that is currently doing the grabbing.
    * `ref bool customTrackPoint` - A reference to whether the created track point is an auto generated custom object.
  * Returns
-   * `Transform` - The transform of the created track point.
+   * `Transform` - The Transform of the created track point.

 The CreateTrackPoint method sets up the point of grab to track on the grabbed object.